AngJianming/PHP-functions/README.md

 # PHP functions
-Listing out with each file 1000 PHP functions
+Listing out with each file with as many PHP 9functions as possible.